deepinvalue/Doc2Speech/README.md

 - **Focused Conversion**: Allows selecting specific content with a CSS selector for conversion.
 - **Customizable Content Processing**: Ability to exclude specific HTML tags, classes, or IDs.
 - **OpenAI's TTS Model**: Utilizes the latest in TTS technology for high-quality speech synthesis.
-- **Character Limit Management**: Smartly segments texts at sentence boundaries to respect OpenAI's character limits without disrupting the narrative flow.
+- **Character Limit Management**: Segments texts at sentence boundaries to respect OpenAI's character limits without disrupting the narrative flow.
 - **Estimated Cost Calculation**: Provides an estimated cost calculation for using OpenAI's TTS API.

 ## Getting Started